mpy-dev/micropython-decimal-number/README.md

 from mpy_decimal.mpy_decimal import *
 ```

 For testing on a Micropython board, you have probably copied the file 'mpy_decimal.py' to the board or a compiled version of it: 'mpy_decimal.mpy'.
-There is a guide about this at the end of this document.
+There is a guide that explains how to compile this module and how to copy it to a device at the end of this document.
 You can import the module with:

 ```python
 from mpy_decimal import *